openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The evaluation of a lambda expression is distinct from the execution of the lambda body.
+The evaluation of a lambda expression itself never causes the execution of the lambda body.
 If completing normally at runtime, the evaluation of a lambda expression produces a reference to an allocated and initialized new instance of a function type (see :ref:`Function Types`) that corresponds to the lambda signature.
 In that case, it is similar to the evaluation of a class instance creation expression (see :ref:`New Expressions`).

 If the available space is not sufficient for a new instance to be created, then the evaluation of the lambda expression completes abruptly, and